Saturday, 2 November 2024

 o December: Moon before Yule

-o 13th Moon: Blue Moon (named where a moon appears twice in a month and the second moon is so named).
+o 13th Moon: Blue Moon (when a moon appears twice in a month and the second moon is so named.
+This event occurs only every two to three years).

 We've never yet seen the famous "Green Flash".
 Setting sun, Grenada.